Skip to main content

 Clinical Evidence on Liver Safety

-Other pooled data from clinical trials of oral testosterone undecanoate products have shown that increases in test values are not generally associated with these formulations, and no clinically significant liver toxicities have been noted.
+Other pooled data from clinical trials of oral testosterone undecanoate products have shown that increases in liver function test values are not generally associated with these formulations, and no clinically significant liver toxicities have been noted.

 This indicates that for certain metabolic profiles, oral testosterone undecanoate may not only be safe for the liver but could also offer therapeutic advantages.

 Despite these reassuring findings, package inserts for oral testosterone undecanoate still carry warnings related to the historical hepatotoxicity of older 17-alpha-alkylated androgens.
 This serves as a reminder for clinicians to remain vigilant and monitor for any signs or symptoms of hepatic dysfunction, such as jaundice, which could indicate drug-induced liver injury.
-Regular monitoring of (LFTs) remains a prudent practice in comprehensive hormonal health management, even with formulations designed for improved hepatic safety.
+Regular monitoring of liver function tests (LFTs) remains a prudent practice in comprehensive hormonal health management, even with formulations designed for improved hepatic safety.

 An intricate root system symbolizes foundational cellular function, nutrient absorption, and metabolic health.
 This network signifies physiological balance, crucial for systemic wellness, hormone optimization, and effective clinical protocols in endocrinology